FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

 archive = EntryArchive()

-PySCFParser().parse('tests/data/glycine.log', archive=archive, logger=None)
+PySCFParser().parse(mainfile='<path-to-mainfile>/tests/data/glycine.log', archive=archive, logger=None)

 # Other operations / analyses here
 ```

-We recommend you to read the NOMAD documentation pages: [Plugins - Get started with plugins](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/plugins.html) and [Plugins - How to write a parser](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/parsers.html) for more details.

-## Mapping into `nomad-simulations`
+## Mapping into `nomad-simulations` {#mapping-to-nomad-simulations}

 Now that you know the basics of instantiating and populating the `nomad-simulations` schema (see Assignments in the [NOMAD-Simulations](nomad_simulations.md)) and the basics of setting up a parser, let's combine both concepts and populate the `nomad-simulations` schema **from the output file**.
 The implementation of this plugin will allow you to control and manage data in a controlled way, and you can further use it for analysis, or include these functionalities in your research workflows.
+You can read more details in the NOMAD documentation page [Plugins - How to write a parser](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/parsers.html).

-Depending on the file format of the mainfile, extracting data will be different and you will need to implement the parsing slightly different:
+Depending on the format of the mainfile, extracting data will be different and you will need to implement the parsing slightly different.
+In any case, you might need to manipulate the data in order to adapt to the definitions of `nomad-simulations` (shapes, types, etc.):

 - Unstructured text &ndash; You need to specify the regular expression ([regex](https://regexr.com/)) to match the text in the file in order to use it in the `parser.py` module.
 This is the case of our example, so you can read below how to implement it.
-- Structured formats (HDF5, JSON, XML) &ndash; You can use Python libraries to extract the data (e.g., `h5py`) and map it into the `nomad-simulations` schema.
-You might need to manipulate the data in order to adapt to the definitions of `nomad-simulations`.
+- Structured formats (HDF5, JSON, XML) &ndash; You can use Python libraries to extract the data (e.g., `h5py` for HDF5 files) and map it into the `nomad-simulations` schema.
 In the specific case of XML, you can use the [`XMLParser`](https://nomad-lab.eu/prod/v1/staging/docs/howto/plugins/parsers.html#other-fileparser-classes).

 In our example, we have an unstructured text file, `glycine.log`.
 For simplicity, we will start with the [`Program`](nomad_simulations.md/#program) information: `name` and `version`.
 For unstructure text, we can use the NOMAD implementation class, `TextParser`.
 In this, we need to:

 1. Define a class inheriting from `TextParser`.
 2. Overwrite the method `init_quantities()` and define `self._quantities` as a list of `nomad.parsing.file_parser.Quantity`.
 Note this is a different class than the one used for defining a schema, and we will refer to it as `ParsedQuantity` from now on.
-3. `ParsedQuantity()` has a `key: value` structure and can take several arguments (see examples below), being the most important ones:
+3. `ParsedQuantity()` has a `key: value` structure and can take several arguments, being the most important ones:
     - First argument is the `key` string to identify the parsed quantity.
     - Second argument is the regex associated with that `key` to match the text.
     - `repeats` is a boolean used to repeat multiple times.
 If `repeats=True` and the regex matches, it returns a list.
 Otherwise it returns nothing or a singular value.